Module Specification

 Programme Term Type

-1 Data Science and Analytics (MSc) 2 Core
+1 MSc Data Science and Analytics 2 Core

-Please note that the information detailed within this record is accurate at the time of publishing and may be subject to change.
+Note: The information detailed within this record is accurate at the time of publishing and may be subject to change.

 Module Spec: Advanced Business Intelligence and Analytics : Transform Data into Strategic Power (BI71)